- How can I visualise my shed in situ?

 - Do you offer a guarantee?

 We offer a limited 5 year Guarantee on all of our sheds covering malfunction of the material and manufacturing defects (the same applies to installation faults if the shed is installed by our team).
 If you have spotted an issue please send us an email with photos and we will arrange a suitable date with you to fix the issue.
 If your product is a Self-Assembly then the issue may be due to incorrect installation.
 In these cases, we will do our utmost to help you fix the issue by email and over the telephone.

 Please read our Terms & Conditions for full Guarantee terms.

-Some maintenance is required to ensure your shed lasts for many years and the most important to remember is to keep the sides and base of the shed clear from debris build up.
-Any build-up of leaves, soil, ivy etc against the walls and base will prevent the timber from breathing, create a damp environment and cause rot.
-If the walls or floor rot prematurely due to debris build-up this invalidates our Guarantee.
-Other types of maintenance are as follows:
+Some maintenance is required to ensure your shed lasts for many years.
+The most important to remember is to keep the sides and base of the shed clear from debris build-up.
+Any build-up of leaves, soil, ivy etc against the walls and base will prevent the timber from breathing.
+This could create a damp environment and cause rot.
+If the walls or floor rot prematurely due to debris build-up, please be aware that this will Invalidate our Guarantee.
+Other types of maintenance we recommend are as follows:

 - Felt roof: check the felt roof for any wind damage.
 We cover repair or re-felting under the Guarantee only if the roof was fitted by our installation teams.

 - Sedum living green roof: Read more about our green roofs here and see the next FAQ with details about green roof aftercare.

 - Gutters and down pipes: check yearly for damage or blockages.
 Un-block these as required.